ErpNetDocs/webclient/commands/buttons.md

 Appears in the navigator immediately after a record (row) is focused.
 It indicates the number of selected records.The button has an indicative function—showing how many records are selected—and also serves as a gateway to the "Export to Excel" and "Export to Data Exchange" functions.

 - When "Export to Excel" is executed, the selected records are converted into an automatically downloaded Excel file.
-- When Export to Data Exchange is executed, the system creates a record in Exchange / Data Exchange, which is then executed at a specified time.
+- When "Export to Data Exchange" is executed, the system creates a record in Exchange / Data Exchange, which is then executed at a specified time.

 ![picture](pictures/selected.png)